All Episodes

 I'll give you an example.

-Our old buddy Evan Thomas, who's one of the most arrogant condescending elitists in Washington.
+Our old buddy Evan Thomas, who's one of the most arrogant, condescending elitists in Washington.

 He's at Newsweek.

-He's some he's he's in management.
+He's in management.

-Well, he actually writes it in his week, too.
+Well, he actually writes at Newsweek, too.

 I think the combined labor and management over there.

-Remember that.
+Remember that?

 Well, he was on a local Washington, D.C. political chat show.

-Uh I think they have to bring a couple of those commentators out of the cemetery and open the coffin.
+I think they have to bring a couple of those commentators out of the cemetery and open the coffin.

 I mean, it's that old a show, and it's that the guests are.